Want to challenge yourself at a high-growth startup AND make a difference in the world?

 A bit about us:

 We absolutely love doing good, but we’re also exceptionally good at it.
 To date, we’ve donated over AUD$8.3 million (roughly USD$5.9 million) to fund sanitation projects around the globe.
-We’ve grown quickly – selling directly to customers across three continents and establishing a strong B2B business in Australia that’s expanding to the UK market this year.
+We’ve grown quickly – selling directly to customers across three continents and establishing a strong B2B business in Australia that’s recently expanded to the UK and the US.

 A bit about the role: